genericguy888/a-map/README.md

 # a-map
-some map I made. probably the worst but idc goodbye p.s.: you'll have to copy and paste the MSAV file from the download to add it to mindustry
+some map I made. probably the worst but idc goodbye p.s.: you'll have to copy and paste the MSAV file from the download to documents to add it to mindustry (windows)